Sample Terms and Conditions Template and Examples

 While having an intellectual property clause won’t guarantee that someone won’t copy your work, it can certainly act as a good deterrent.

-It also helps having a copyright notice that confirms and warns your users that the content on your website is yours and is not to be reproduced or re-used without your express permission.
-It re-affirms that you hold trademarks and ownership over certain elements of the website itself and over the products that you sell and should be a no-brainer.
+It also helps to have a copyright notice that confirms and warns your users that the content on your website is yours and is not to be reproduced or re-used without your express permission.

 Products & Services

-If you sell products online, you may wish to state that while you do your best to ensure that descriptions are accurate and colors adequately represented.
-You cannot be held responsible should there be discrepancies in size, shape, or colors with the products received by the customer as their computers may simply have been showing them differently.
+For example, you cannot be held responsible should there be discrepancies in size, shape, or color with the products received by the customer as their computers may simply have been showing them differently.

 The same goes for product availability.
 You could state that while you aim to ensure that a product for sale is in stock, you won’t be held liable if there was a mistake and a product is sold out, in which case you reserve the right to cancel their order.